We show 6 examples of how brands implement the augmented reality trend and thus set new standards in terms of innovation

 Especially in view of the pandemic, the demand for virtual fitting rooms is expected to increase rapidly.
 Companies use such modern systems to give their customers the best possible shopping experience.
 We present the five most impressive brands that are already using AR shopping today.

 These 6 brands show how augmented reality shopping is revolutionizing the retail landscape

 The Italian fashion company and manufacturer of general luxury goods shows what sophisticated augmented reality shopping looks like.
 Since the middle of last year, customers have been able to use an AR feature in the Gucci app Try on from home.
 To do this, the smartphone camera in the Gucci app must be pointed at the feet.
 Whether chunky sneakers or filigree models - you can then choose from 19 different sneakers, which are then projected onto your own feet.

 With its digital 'Porsche Brand Academy', Porsche has established extensive internal brand training.
-The luxury automobile manufacturer even won the renowned Red Dot Award in the "Interface & UX" and "Brand Design & Identity" categories.
+The luxury automobile manufacturer has even won the renowned Red Dot Award in the "Interface & UX" and "Brand Design & Identity" categories.
 The creative system of web-based AR and interactive 8D content was developed together with innovation.rocks and 3th Wall technology.
 Employees go on a journey through the history of the brand in a virtual Porsche and support the construction of a car.
 In this way, employee loyalty is digitally increased worldwide.
-Customers don't have to wait long for such an experience either.
+Customers certainly don't have to wait long for an experience like this.

 The paint manufacturer Dulux uses a for its virtual reality shopping Visualization app.
 This means that surfaces and walls can be virtually painted by potential customers.
 This allows new wall colors to be perfectly matched to your own four walls.
 The long search in the hardware store for the right wall color is a thing of the past.